Frequently Asked Questions:

 Images and documentation:

-Submit one PDF document, maximum 10 pages, including documentation and/or images of your projects.
+Submit one PDF document or link, maximum 10 pages (or equivalent number of projects on a webpage), including documentation and/or images of your projects.

 Include captions/descriptions for each image